 Preparation:

-- Browning: Brown the beef in the Dutch oven.
+- Sear: Brown beef in the Dutch Oven.

-- Braising: Brown the vegetables, add the meat, deglaze with stock and red wine.
-Add the spices and braise for 2.5 hours.
+- Braise: Roast vegetables, add meat, deglaze with broth and red wine.
+Add spices and braise for 2.5 hours.

-- Potatoes & peas: Add the potatoes and peas and simmer for a further 30 minutes.
+- Potatoes & peas: Add potatoes and peas and simmer for another 30 minutes.

-You can find the full recipe with step-by-step instructions and other tips here!
+Here you’ll find the full recipe with step-by-step instructions and more tips!

-A hearty beer goulash from the Dutch oven is the epitome of cozy hours around the campfire.
-The tender meat simmering in dark beer develops an incomparable depth and variety of flavors.
-Together with the roasted aromas from frying, this creates a very special taste experience.
+A hearty beer goulash from the Dutch Oven is the epitome of cozy hours by the campfire.
+The tender meat, simmered in dark beer, develops an incomparable depth and variety of flavors.
+Together with the roasted aromas from searing, it creates a truly special taste experience.

 Ingredients: